 Yes.Anthropologist Felicitas Goodman [1914-2005] wrote The Exorcism of Anneliese Michel, published in 1981.
 This book provided the insights for The Exorcism of Emily Rose as well as for a German movie, Requiem (2006), in which Anneliese Michel is known as Michaela Klingler.

-A closer look reveals that the Theatrical Version is indeed considerably censored.
+A closer look reveals that the theatrical version is indeed considerably censored.
 A lot of shots have been shortened and the difference neutralized by alternative shots of the same length.
-It seems that the studio planned to get the more profitable PG-13 rating for the movie and had to censor it according to the guidelines of the MPAA.
+It seems that the studio planned to get the more profitable PG-13 rating for the movie and had to censor it according to the guidelines of the Motion Picture Association of America (MPAA).
 A detailed comparison between both versions can be found here.